š Complete Guide: Node.js + Express + Prisma + PostgreSQL (Docker) Boilerplate

 const prisma = new PrismaClient({ adapter });

-export { prisma };๐ Code Explanation
+export { prisma };Step 2: Code Walkthrough

 Import dotenv config

-import "dotenv/config";- Loads environment variables from
+import "dotenv/config";Loads environment variables from .env before using process.env.

 Import Prisma Adapter

-import { PrismaPg } from "@prisma/adapter-pg";- PostgreSQL-specific adapter for Prisma 7.x
+import { PrismaPg } from "@prisma/adapter-pg";PostgreSQL-specific adapter for Prisma 7.x ā handles low-level database connections.

 Import Generated Prisma Client